Exploring Non-Markovianity in Ergodic Channels: Measuring Memory Retention through Ergotropy: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewers for their careful review and helpful comments, which have substantially improved this article.
 MA acknowledges the funding supported by the European Union (Project QURES- GA No. 101153001).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Research Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 HB thanks IIIT Hyderabad for its warm hospitality during his visit in the initial phase of this work.
+SB acknowledges the support from the Ministry of Electronics and Information Technology, Government of India, under \textbf{Grant No.} 4(3)/2024-ITEA.